hanslhansl/loop-to-constant/README.md

 ```
 And so on and so forth.

-These (nested) for loops have in common that they are the programmatic representation of mathematical sums.
-This project aims at finding closed form solutions to this kind of for loops, that is, transforming them into code without any for loops.
+These (nested) loops have in common that they are the programmatic representation of mathematical sums.
+This project aims at finding closed form solutions to loops of this kind, that is, transforming them into code without any loops.
 ## How it works
 The examples above (except the last one) consist of 3 types of expressions: for loops, if statements and summands.
 The goal is to eliminate all for loops.
 If we find universal transformation rules for these 3 types of expressions we can let a computer do the rest.
-#### Transforming a for loop over a summand
+#### Transforming a for loop over an arithmetic expression
-As mentioned above this project's goal isn't to solve mathematical problems.
-Mathematicians have been doing that for hundreds of years.
-This project uses Sympy, a Python library for symbolic mathematics, to solve these problems.
+As mentioned above this project's goal isn't to reinvent the wheel.
+Instead, it uses [Sympy](https://www.sympy.org/en/index.html), a Python library for symbolic mathematics, to solve these problems.

-Now we can transform for loops over a summand.
+[Sympy](https://www.sympy.org/en/index.html) can transform for loops over an arithmetic expression.
 What if there is an if statement inbetween though?
 #### Merging an if statement into a for loop
 ```
 for i in range(a, b):